benducke/Network-reconstruction-tools-for-GRASS-GIS/README.md

 To use v.net.models in GRASS GIS:
 1. Browse the GRASS App folder using Finder (or "cd" into the "GRASS.Application" folder using the command line) and locate the subfolder "scripts".
+(Alternatively: copy "v.net.models" to wherever you like and call it from within a running GRASS CLI session: "bash <path_to_script>/v.net.models")
-2. Copy the file "v.net.models" into the "Contents/Resources/scripts" subdirectory of your GRASS Application bundle (use "sudo" if required).
+2. Copy the file "v.net.models" into the "Contents/Resources/scripts" subfolder of your GRASS Application bundle (use "sudo" if required).
 3. Set the executable bit ("+x") for "v.net.models" so that it can be run (use "chmod").

-(Alternatively: copy "v.net.models" to wherever you like and call it from within a running GRASS CLI session: "bash <path_to_script>/v.net.models")
+4. Copy the manual page "description.html" to the "Contents/Resources/docs" subfolder of your GRASS Application bundle, and rename it to "v.net.models.html".
+5. Also copy all ".png" files (they are the illustrations for the manual page) into "Contents/Resources/docs".

 For use via the QGIS Processing plug-in:
 1. Make sure that the QGIS Processing plug-in and its GRASS provider are enabled.
 2. Browse the QGIS App folder using Finder (or "cd" into the "QGIS.Application" folder using the command line) and locate the subfolder "apps/grass/scripts".
 3. Copy the file "v.net.models" into the QGIS App subfolder "apps/grass/scripts".
-3. Set the executable bit ("+x") for "v.net.models" so that it can be run (use "chmod").
+4. Set the executable bit ("+x") for "v.net.models" so that it can be run (use "chmod").
+5. Copy the manual page "description.html" into the QGIS App subfolder "apps/grass/docs", and rename it to "v.net.models.html".
+6. Also copy all ".png" files (they are the illustrations for the manual page) into "apps/grass/docs".
-4. Copy the parameters description file "v.net.models.txt" into the subdirectory "plugins/processing/algs/grass7/description" of your QGIS App bundle.
+7. Copy the parameters description file "v.net.models.txt" into the subdirectory "plugins/processing/algs/grass7/description" of your QGIS App bundle.
-5. Restart QGIS.
+8. Restart QGIS.
-6. You should now find "v.net.models" available as an "Algorithm" in the QGIS Processing Toolbox.
+9. You should now find "v.net.models" available as an "Algorithm" in the QGIS Processing Toolbox.

 ## Windows